alteryx/open_source_demos/predict-daily-temperature/README.md

 - Understand what makes a time series problem different from other machine learning problems
 - Show the impact that time series feature engineering has on our model
-- Quickly make end-to-end workflow using time-series data and time series modeling concepts
+- Quickly make end-to-end workflow using time series data and time series modeling concepts
 - Use AutoMLSearch to perform automated time series machine learning

 ## Running the tutorial